-The All Roads Transportation Safety Program (formerly known as Jurisdictionally Blind Safety Program) is designed to address safety needs on all public roads in Oregon.
-Only by cooperating with local road jurisdictions can ODOT expect to:
+The All Roads Transportation Safety Program is designed to address safety needs on all public roads in Oregon.
+Only by collaborating with local road jurisdictions can the Oregon Department of Transportation expect to:

 The program will be data driven to achieve the greatest benefits in crash reduction and should be blind to jurisdiction.